Axia-Tech/AXIA-wiki/docs/general/scams.md

 - substrate.io

 Of course, many projects building on AXIASolar and AXIALunar that use similar names.
-If, however, a site poses as AXIASolar, AXIALunar, AXIACoin Foundation, or Axia on a domain not listed above, then it's most likely a scam.
+If, however, a site poses as AXIASolar, AXIALunar, AXIACoin Foundation, or AXIA on a domain not listed above, then it's most likely a scam.

 Besides those, there are also `axiasolar.js.org` and `dotapps.io` that host our web wallet and other